![]() |

 The bursary can be used for educational purposes.
 Examples include upgrading and career preparation, vocational training,

-college, university or any other career-based education available at an accredited institution.
+college, university or any other career-based education available at an accredited, post secondary institution.

 What is the amount of the bursary?